Showroom Hours: 9:00AM - 8:00PM

 How Much Horsepower Is Fast?

-Everyone has a different definition of a "fast."
+Everyone has a different definition of "fast."
 The new Kia K5 is considered quick by most drivers but will feel genuinely supersonic if you've only driven older, heavier vehicles like a 1980s truck.
 "Old" and "heavy" are two critical factors behind speed.

 The Barracuda in question is a heavier, much less aerodynamically efficient vehicle, using older component designs with far less mechanical efficiency than the cutting-edge engineering of a K5.
 So, it's an incomplete question when someone asks, "What is good horsepower for going fast?"
 They should ask, "What is a good car for going fast?"